-Similarly to the main bathroom the existing ensuite storage was minimal.
-The bathroom was also hard to clean in areas, like the gap between the shower screen and vanity.
+Like the main bathroom, the existing ensuite had insufficient storage and was hard to clean.
 The clients requested a design that required minimal maintenance and was easy to clean.

-To remedy this problem, a stepped nib wall between the shower and vanity and mirrored wall cabinet eliminated any gaps.
-A fixed glass shower screen is frameless, with no channel, further simplifying the cleaning process.
-The walk in, open shower has a wall niche for everyday storage, dual rain shower and hand shower function, making it a delight to use and a breeze to clean.
+A stepped nib wall between the shower and vanity & mirrored wall eliminates gaps.
+The walk-in, open shower has a fixed glass screen, wall niche for everyday storage, dual rain shower and hand shower function, making it a delight to use and a breeze to clean.

-It was important to marry in with the look of the adjoining main bathroom.
-Therefore, the selection of complementary tones for new tiled flooring, splashback tiling and a reconstituted stone benchtop were important.
+Marrying in with the adjacent bathroom, the selection of complementary tones for new tiled flooring, splashback tiling and a reconstituted stone benchtop completed a low-key upgrade.

-As a result, the major overhaul of this home has converted it from a heavy Victorian style home into a stunning, warm contemporary and timeless home.
+As a result, the major overhaul of this home has converted it from a heavy “faux Federation” style home into a stunning, warm contemporary and timeless home.